 A ‘ritual’ that I do on my family oversea trips is to take picture of my wife pushing my two daughters on a trolley at the airport departure lounge.
 From toddlers to now teens, lining up the pictures over the years certainly bring back fond memories and adds fun to our vacation album.

-Our driver brought us to a diner called Tapae 2 Roasted Chicken that is famous for free-range BBQ chicken and Thai cuisine.
-The smell of the roasting chicken and healthy crowd will naturally attract you to this eatery located beside the highway, about 3.5hr from Suvarnabhumi Airport along Route 1.
+Our driver brought us for lunch at a diner called Tapae 2 Roasted Chicken that is famous for free-range BBQ chicken and Thai cuisine.
+The smoky aroma of the roasting chicken and healthy crowd will naturally attract you to this eatery located beside the highway, about 3.5hr from Suvarnabhumi Airport along Route 1.

-Our lunch of roasted chicken, fish and pork, spicy papaya salad, tom yum soup, drinks and dessert came to just about 850bht (S$36) for 5 person.
+Our lunch of roasted chicken, fish and pork, spicy papaya salad, tom yum soup, drinks and dessert came to about 850bht (S$36) for 5 person.
 The tamarind-based dipping sauce for the chicken was exceptional.
-The diner also serves delicious Khanom Tuay (a steamed coconut custard dessert) on every table.
+The diner also places very nice Khanom Tuay (a steamed coconut custard dessert) on every table.
 But it’s an optional item that you are not obliged to take.

 Khao Kho Wind Farm